bobb-Rob/Todo-list-project/README.md

 # To Do List App

-> This is a project aimed at exercising my ES6 syntax, ES6 modules and webpack skills
+> This is a todo App created to help you stay organized.
+It was built with pure JavaScript with a aim to exercise my ES6 syntax, ES6 modules and webpack skills.

 ## Built With